🥾 boothub

 Inside Claude Code, Cursor, Codex, Aider — anywhere your agent can fetch a URL:

-Hey, fetch boothub.dev/jhammant and bootstrap me.
+Hey, fetch boothub.dev/starter and bootstrap me.

 The agent fetches a manifest, shows you a diff of every file it would write, asks for approval, then installs: